eflautt/ga-data-science/lessons/lesson-13/readme.md

 As you can see, NLP requires a large number of overlapping rules and dictionaries; however, the potential benefits are enormous.

-**Check:** Can you identify how NLP could be applied within your jobs or final projects?
+**Check:** How might NLP be applied within your current jobs or final projects?
+What are some potential use-cases?

 ***

 <a name="demo-spacy"></a>
 ## Demo / Codealong: Natural Language Processing with 'spacy'

-Most techniques for natural language tasks involve pre-processing large collections of annotated text in order to learn specific rules about language.
+Most techniques for NLP involve pre-processing large collections of annotated text in order to learn specific language rules.
 There are many of these systems in-use for English and other popular languages, but some languages tend to have fewer tools available.
 Each tool typically uses a large amount of data to learn general rules and patterns for its task.
-Many require large databases of special use-cases since languages like English have tons of inconsistencies.å
+Many require large databases of special use-cases, since languages like English are full of inconsistencies.

-Two popular NLP toolkits in Python are `nltk` and `spacy`.
-While `nltk` has been one of the most popular, it has not kept up with advances in NLP and has not been well maintained. `spacy`, while more modern, is not available for commericial-use.
+Two popular NLP toolkits in Python are `nltk` and `spacy`. `nltk` is the most popular, but it hasn't kept up with advances and isn't very well maintained. `spacy` is more modern, but isn't available for commercial-use.

-We will utilize `spacy` in this class; `nltk` has a similar interface and similar functionality.
-Most of the utilities and individual tasks have their own very specialized tools available as well.
+We'll be using `spacy` in this class, although `nltk` has a similar interface and functionality.
+Most of the utilities and individual tasks we'll be performing also have their own specialized tools available as well.

 Let's start by attempting to process some of the titles.

-`spacy` has very simple interface.
-You will load an NLP toolkit depending on the language
+First, we'll load our NLP toolkit by specifying the language:

   ```python
   from spacy.en import English